promcon/website/content/2021-losangeles/diversity.md

 from the PromCon Online 2021 on May 3, 2021.
 -->

-## Registration Discounts/Scholarships

-To encourage and increase the participation of a diverse community, we are pleased to offer diversity and need-based registration scholarships, discounts, and travel funding to our conferences.

-Additional information can be found [here](https://events.linuxfoundation.org/kubecon-cloudnativecon-north-america/attend/scholarships/).

 ## Captioning

 Captioning will be available for each keynote and session whether in person or virtual.
 Check back for more details as the event gets closer.